tnrock/docs.konghq.com/app/konnect/analytics/generate-reports.md

 1. Choose a time frame to display.

-    You can choose a preset time frame ranging from 1 day to 1 year, or select **Custom** to set any date range.
+    You can choose a preset time frames ranging from 1 day to 1 year.

-    All time frames are static.
+    Time frames can be static or relative.
 The report will capture a snapshot of data in whichever time frame you choose, but the range always stops at the time that the report was created.
 You can see a preview of the exact range below the time frame selector.
 For example: